 - This chili can be made with any kind of ground meat or even vegetarian crumbles.
 I have made it successfully with extra lean beef, chicken, and turkey sausage.
 I use whatever I have at home.

 - Want some veggies?
 Add in some diced butternut squash or cauliflower, Your family won't even notice that there are added veggies.
+Shredded zucchini or cauliflower rice are always easy veggies to sneak in.

 - If you don't like things too spicy, you can leave out the jalapeno.
 Try to use at least some of the chipotles since the adobo sauce adds a nice smoky flavor to the chili.